codewars/docs/content/references/kata-ranking/approval-retire-crieria.md

 ## Eligibility for Approval

-As an author gets more katas approved, they become established as an experienced kata maker, and less votes will be needed for their future katas to be approved.
+As an author gets more katas approved, they become established as an experienced kata maker, and less votes will be needed for their future kata to be approved.
 The following table lists the requirements for a beta kata to be able to be approved:

 <table>
 <thead>
 <tr>
 <th>Level</th>
 <th>Satisfaction %</th>
-<th colspan="4">Required Votes by # of Approved Katas</th>
+<th colspan="4"># of Approved Kata</th>
 </tr>
 <tr>
 <th></th>